-A. Observable phenomena, such as: i. the physical symptoms or manifestations of being under the influence of alcohol or a drug while on school property, at a school sponsored event, in school vehicles, or going to or from a school sponsored event; or ii. the direct observation of alcohol or drug use while on school property, at a school sponsored event, in school vehicles, or going to or from a school sponsored event.
+A. Observable phenomena, such as:

-B. A report of drug or alcohol use while on school property, at a school sponsored event, in school vehicles, or going to or from a school sponsored event, provided by reliable and credible sources;
+i. the physical symptoms or manifestations of being under the influence of alcohol or a drug while on school property, at a school sponsored event, in school vehicles, or going to or from a school sponsored event; or ii. the direct observation of alcohol or drug use while on school property, at a school sponsored event, in school vehicles, or going to or from a school sponsored event.
+B. A report of drug or alcohol use while on school property, at a school sponsored event, in school sponsored event, in school property, at a school sponsored event, in school vehicles, or going to or from a school sponsored event, provided by reliable and credible sources;